open/close all folders

 Films — Animation

-- The Terrible Terror dragons from How to Train Your Dragon.
+- The Terrible Terror dragons from How to Train Your Dragon are, despite their name, both tiny and easily domesticated.

 - The short film Sintel features the main character's pet dragon, Scales.

 - The Dragonriders of Pern novels by Anne McCaffrey have fire-lizards, which are native to the planet Pern and evolved the ability to exhale pyrophoric gas as a natural defense.
 While they have normal animal-level intelligence, they're weakly telepathic, and their instinct to imprint on whoever feeds them upon hatching makes them natural Bond Creatures.
-Human colonists genetically engineered fire-lizards for greater size, intellect, and psychic ability, producing full-sized dragons.
+Human colonists re-engineered the fire lizard genome for greater size, intellect, and psychic ability to produce full-sized dragons.

 - In Ursula K. Le Guin's Earthsea series, they're called harekki, and Yarrow keeps one as a pet.
 (In this case, they're smaller than usual, growing no bigger than a human hand; Yarrow's usually coils itself around her wrist.)